NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

-## What is a variant?:  read mapping and what does the variant caller has to deal with?
+## What is a variant: read mapping and what does the variant caller has to deal with?

-A variant represent a difference to an other isolate/reference eg. point mutation or SNP, insertion/deletion (which are the subject for today) or eg. structural variants.
+A variant represents a difference to another isolate/reference, for instance a point mutation or SNP, an insertion/deletion (which are the subject for today) or eg. structural variants.

 We have mapped those strains with [BWA MEM](http://bio-bwa.sourceforge.net/) (eg. see [ ]() tutorial).
-BWA MEM , a mapping method that performs **local alignment**, against:
+BWA MEM , a mapping method that performs **local alignment**.
+We have used this program against:
 - the reference EGD-e
-- another reference that is more closely related to the strain (see note bellow: How to rapidly find reference for you isolates when you have no idea what to choose ?)
+- another reference that is more closely related to the strain (see note below: How to rapidly find reference for you isolates when you have no idea what to choose ?)
 - their own assembly.
-We used the genome sequence `.fna`  provided at `prokka` annotation for mapping isolates against their own assembly to insure that locus tags are consistent with annotation and ease visualization with [IGV](https://software.broadinstitute.org/software/igv/) Integrative Genomic Viewer (see [ ]() tutorial).
+We used the genome sequence `.fna`  provided by `prokka` annotation for mapping isolates against their own assembly to insure that locus tags are consistent with annotation and ease visualization with [IGV](https://software.broadinstitute.org/software/igv/) Integrative Genomic Viewer (see [ ]() tutorial).

 We used the **defaults parameters** for the mapping.
 Note however this might be adjusted to allow more strict matches of the reads to the sequence.
 We have used both raw reads and trimmed reads for mapping.
-So we can have an idea of the amount of noise (incl. false variants) what a variant caller must deal with.
+So we can have an idea of the amount of noise (incl. false variants) that a variant caller must deal with.

 You will find the files for the tutorial in SAGA:
 - mapping for strain: Lab9_st162 `/cluster/projects/nn9305k/tutorial/20211108_trusting_snps/Lab9_st162`